 Collaboration paid off in Concord — and now that Contra Costa city has a world-class future in the works.

-The adopted blueprint emphasizes walkable neighborhoods with homes that people can afford near transit and services, with decent paying local construction jobs.
+On January 24, the Concord City Council approved a visionary plan for the closed Concord Naval Weapons Station.
+The adopted blueprint emphasizes walkable neighborhoods with homes that people can afford near transit and services, with decent paying jobs and open spaces protected from sprawl.
 Moreover it does so while designating nearly 70 percent of the area — 3,500 acres or three Golden Gate Parks — as protected open space.